Azure/login/README.md

 - Ensure the CLI version is 2.30 or above to use OIDC support.
 - By default, Azure access tokens issued during OIDC based login could have limited validity.
 Azure access token issued by AD App (Service Principal) is expected to have an expiration of 1 hour by default.
 And with Managed Identities, it would be 24 hrs.
 This expiration time is further configurable in Azure.
 Refer to [access-token lifetime](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#access-token-lifetime) for more details.

+> **Warning**
+> Without redirecting Azure CLI commands’ output, it will be printed to stdout stream and the build log.
+To prevent this, you may disable Azure CLI commands’ output by setting the environment variable `AZURE_CORE_OUTPUT` to `none`.
+If you need the output of a specific command, you can add argument `--output json` to restore its output.
+For more information about the configuration settings and output format of Azure CLI, see [CLI configuration values and environment variables](https://learn.microsoft.com/en-us/cli/azure/azure-cli-configuration#cli-configuration-values-and-environment-variables).

 ## Sample workflow that uses Azure login action to run az cli

 ```yaml